SFEley/crunch/README.markdown

 The synchronous form of `.modify` blocks until the result document is returned and has been refreshed into the Document (or the Document's clone).
 By now you've probably guessed that you can make it asynchronous and optionally pass a block to it with `.modify!` Note that the prior caution about asynchronous changes to data that you're in the middle of using still applies.

-Group
+Query
 -----
-A **Crunch::Group** object represents a retrievable set of Documents -- i.e., the result set of any query that isn't known to refer to just one Document.
+A **Crunch::Query** object represents a retrievable set of Documents -- i.e., the result set of any query that isn't known to refer to just one record.
 The object is initialized with its Database, a collection name, and an immutable set of query criteria and fields.
 The query itself is run on an "as needed" basis, with cursors and _"GETMORE"_ operations managed asynchronously in the background.
-Groups can be instantiated from the Database, a Collection, or another Group (in which case they inherit any existing parameters):
+Queries can be instantiated from a Collection or from another Query (in which case they inherit any existing parameters):

-    # Create a Group directly from a Database object
-    group = db.group 'my_collection', query: {name: /Joe/}, fields: [:name, :birthdate]

-    # Create a Group from a Collection object (this is equivalent to the above)
+    # Create a Query from a Collection object (this is equivalent to the above)
-    group2 = my_collection.group query: {name: /Joe/}, fields: [:name, :birthdate]
+    my_query = my_collection.query conditions: {name: /Joe/}, fields: [:name, :birthdate]

     # Create a Group from a Group object (this one will already be constrained by the above query)
-    group3 = group2.group query: {weight: {'$lte' => 225}}, sort: :birthdate, limit: 20
+    subquery = my_query.query conditions: {weight: {'$lte' => 225}}, sort: :birthdate, limit: 20

-In the Crunch model, the MongoDB _collection_ is just a subclass of Group (**Crunch::Collection**) that takes no query criteria and has some extra methods for managing indexes.
-It can be created from the Database object by passing the name:

-    my_collection = db.collection 'my_collection'

-Groups (including Collections) are partially duck-typed to arrays, and can be accessed by index or enumerated using any of the standard Enumerable methods:
+Queries are partially duck-typed to arrays, and can be accessed by index or enumerated using any of the standard Enumerable methods:

     group.first       # Returns the first Document that meets query conditions group[17]         # Returns the 17th Document that meets query conditions